rascol/Raspberry-Pi-PPS-Client/README.md

 ---
 On a reinstall, first uninstall as [described above](#unstalling).

-If you want to keep your current pps-client configuration file rename it before you perform a subsequent install of pps-client.
+If you modified your current `/etc/pps-client.conf` and want to keep it then rename it before you perform a subsequent install of pps-client.
 Otherwise it will be overwritten with the default.
 For example, you could preserve it by doing something like,
 ```
 $ sudo mv /ect/pps-client.conf /etc/pps-client.conf.orig
 ```